hippietrail/RetroGhidra/README.md

 # In progress
 - Atari ST: Executable format loader - identifies but does not load yet
 - Commodore Amiga: "Hunk" executable and object file loader - identifies but does not load yet
+- Sharp X68000: .X and .Z executable formats - identifies but does not load yet
 - Sinclair QL: Executable format loader - identifies but does not load yet
 - Sinclair ZX Spectrum .SNA snapshot loader - identifies but does not yet load
 - RISC OS AIF (Arm Image Format) loader - identifies but does not yet load